Chinese New Year - Year of the Tiger for Preschoolers

 Books About the Chinese Culture

-As usual, I will recommend filling out your library, centers, and book baskets to support this theme and help children embrace Chinese Culture.
-Below you can find a big selection of books related to the Chinese New Year.
-These books can be found at your local library, used bookstores, and at Amazon.
-I also added my affiliate links to every book in the list below, to make it easier for you to get the ones you want.
+As usual, I recommend filling out your library, centers, and book baskets to support this theme and help children embrace Chinese Culture.
+Below, you can find a large selection of books related to the Chinese New Year.
+These books can be found at your local library, used bookstores, and Amazon.
+I also added my affiliate links to every book in the list below to make it easier for you to get the ones you want.

 Other Activities You Can Do

-I’m sure you can come up with multiple activities appropriate for this celebration, but I just want to give you some ideas that I have used in the past, successfully.
+I’m sure you can develop multiple activities appropriate for this celebration, but I want to give you some ideas I have used successfully.
 These are:

 • Invite a Chinese person to come to your classroom and talk about this festival.